moarpepes/awesome-mesh/README.md

 ### AllInOne
 **[`^        back to top        ^`](#)**

+* [LifeNet](http://thelifenetwork.org/about.html) - LifeNet is a WiFi-based data communication solution designed for post-disaster scenarios.
+It is open-source software and designed to run on consumer devices such as laptops, smart-phones and wireless routers.
+[Source Code](https://github.com/hrushim/LifeNet) `GPLv3` `C`

 * [Project Byzantium](http://project-byzantium.org/) - Ad-hoc wireless mesh networking for the zombie apocalypse.
 [Source Code](https://github.com/Byzantium/Byzantium) `GPLv3` `C`